-Although JPMorgan has not yet revealed how much money it has put into the virtual assistant, it has reported that about 40% of all its $10.8 billion yearly technology budget is channeled into the creation of new tools.
+Although JPMorgan has not yet revealed how much money it has put into the virtual assistant, it was reported that about 40% of all its $10.8 billion yearly technology budget is channeled into the creation of new tools.

-Jason Tiede, the of innovation and managing director of JP Morgan’s treasury services cited in an interview with CNBC that the bank thinks that there is a great opportunity to recommend insightful and creative ideas to customers.
+Jason Tiede, the innovation and managing director of JP Morgan’s treasury services cited in an interview with CNBC that the bank thinks that there is a great opportunity to recommend insightful and creative ideas to customers.

-The artificial intelligence (AI)-driven virtual assistant serves as JPMorgan’s wider efforts to improve its financial service provisions through automation.
+The artificial intelligence (AI)-driven Virtual assistant serves as JPMorgan’s wider efforts to improve its financial service provisions through automation.
 However, its emphasis on corporates shows the industry’s increased interest in B2B payment innovation.
 Furthermore, the reports highlighted other companies like Wells Fargo and the Bank of America, which are also launching similar artificial intelligence(AI) driven virtual assistants for corporate customers.

 Even with the growing focus on such tools, the corporate banking industry and B2 payments can pose new impediments for AI innovators.
 CNBC illustrated this case by saying that while a checking customer only holds several accounts, a company could own 10,000 accounts in dozens of currencies across the globe, and each corporate user is usually allowed to view only some accounts.